-Chevrolet/Geo Roadside Assistance Program
+Chevrolet Roadside Assistance Program

-To enhance Chevrolet's strong commitment to customer satisfaction, Chevrolet is excited to announce the establishment of the Chevrolet/Geo Roadside Assistance Center.
-As the owner of a 1997 Chevrolet/Geo, membership in Roadside Assistance is free.
+To enhance Chevrolet's strong commitment to customer satisfaction, Chevrolet is excited to announce the establishment of the Chevrolet Roadside Assistance Center.
+As the owner of a 1998 Chevrolet, membership in Roadside Assistance is free.
 Roadside Assistance is available 24 hours a day, 365 days a year, by calling 1-800-CHEV-USA (1-800-243-8872).
 This toll-free number will provide you over-the-phone roadside assistance with minor mechanical problems.
 If your problem cannot be resolved over the phone, our advisors have access to a nationwide network of dealer recommended service providers.
 Roadside membership is free, however some services may incur costs.

-Roadside offers two levels of service to the customer, Basic Care and Courtesy[TM] Care:
+Roadside offers two levels of service to the customer, Basic Care and CourtesyTM Care:

 - Toll-free number, 1-800-CHEV-USA

-- Free towing for warranty repairs
+- · Free towing for warranty repairs

 - Basic over-the-phone technical advice

-- Available dealer services at reasonable costs (ie., wrecker services, locksmith/key service, glass repair, etc.)
+- Available dealer services at reasonable costs (i.e., wrecker services, locksmith/key service, glass repair, etc.)

-ROADSIDE Courtesy[TM] Care PROVIDES:
+ROADSIDE CourtesyTM Care PROVIDES:

-- Roadside Basic Care services (as outlined above) Plus: - FREE Non-Warranty Towing (to the closest dealer from a legal roadway) - FREE Locksmith/Key Service (when keys are lost on the road or locked inside) - FREE Jump Start (at home or on the road) - FREE Fuel Delivery (\$5 of fuel delivered on the road)
+- Roadside Basic Care services (as outlined previously) Plus; - FREE Non-Warranty Towing (to the closest dealer from a legal roadway) - FREE Locksmith/Key Service (when keys are lost on the road or locked inside) - FREE Jump Start (at home or on the road) - FREE Fuel Delivery (\$5 of fuel delivered on the road)

-Chevrolet/Geo offers Courtesy Transportation for customers needing warranty service.
-Courtesy Transportation will be offered in conjunction with the coverage provided by the Bumper to Bumper New Vehicle Limited Warranty to eligible purchasers of 1997 Chevrolet/Geo passenger car and light duty trucks.
+Chevrolet offers Courtesy Transportation for customers needing warranty service.
+Courtesy Transportation will be offered in conjunction with the coverage provided by the Bumper to Bumper New Vehicle Limited Warranty to eligible purchasers of 1998 Chevrolet passenger car and light duty trucks.
 (Please see your selling dealer for details.)

-Note: Courtesy Care is available to Retail and Retail Lease Customers operating 1997 and newer Chevrolet/Geo vehicles for a period of 3 years/36,000 miles (60 000 km), whichever occurs first.
+Note: Courtesy Care is available to retail and retail lease customers operating 1998 and newer Chevrolet vehicles for a period of 3 years/36,000 miles (60 000 km), whichever occurs first.
 All Courtesy Care services must be pre-arranged by Chevrolet Roadside or dealer Service Management.

 Basic Care and Courtesy Care are not part of or included in the coverage provided by the New Vehicle Limited Warranty.
 Chevrolet reserves the right to modify or discontinue Basic Care and Courtesy Care at any time.
-For complete program details, see your Chevrolet/Geo dealer to obtain a Roadside Assistance Center brochure.
+For complete program details, see your Chevrolet dealer to obtain a Roadside Assistance Center brochure.